jmeistrich/rnl-conf-2025/slides/slides.md

 <SlidevVideo src="/media/windows.mov" autoreset="slide" autoplay mute loop  />

 <!--
 We can open multiple windows (ooooh) because it's not a webview.
 We can even use the platform native drag/drop behavior to drag between windows.
+Ooooh.

-Clearly not many of you have used Electron because your mind isn't blown by this.
+Clearly not many of you have used Electron because this should be blowing your minds.
 -->

 ---